Gravitational Lensing of Galaxy Clustering: Conclusion

 The analysis we performed used only reconstruction noise and shape noise as sources of error for $C_L$; it did not include some error sources associated with survey measurements.
 These include foreground contamination and photometric redshift and other measurement uncertainties.
 Future work should recalculate the SNR with these error sources included.
 This would provide information about the effectiveness of our method for performing convergence field reconstruction from observed galaxy survey data.

+{For this forecast, we calculate the galaxy power spectrum using \texttt{halofit} and the linear bias, which are not accurate at very small scales.
+In practice, the galaxy power spectrum will be already well-measured before performing the lensing reconstruction.
+This introduces uncertainty in our forecast, but uncertainty in the galaxy power spectrum will not be a limiting factor for data analysis.
+This uncertainty in the accuracy of the non-linear matter power spectrum calculation will be important for interpreting the reconstructed convergence spectra because some of the SNR comes from small scales, especially in the limit of a low-noise tracer of the density field being used for cross-correlation.}

 A substantial concern that we have neglected for this analysis is the non-Gaussianity of the galaxy number density counts on small scales, exactly the scales where we are obtaining most of our lensing information.
 Correcting for non-Gaussianities would help further improve our estimator.
 The non-Gaussianities and strong nonlinearities at small scales in galaxy density fields may make higher-order moments of the galaxy density field (the bispectrum, trispectrum, etc.) non-negligible and introduce additional noise.
 Line intensity mapping (LIM) source fields are highly nonlinear because they, like the galaxy number counts, trace the underlying matter distribution.
 Reconstruction methods designed for 21 cm LIM \citep{Pen21,ZahnZal21,ForemanLIM,LuPen21b} may be applicable for reconstruction using a galaxy density field as a source.
 Future work should evaluate the impact of non-Gaussianities and foreground contamination on the SNR of reconstructions using our estimator.
-We would evaluate if, like the estimators described by \citet{LuPen21a} and \citet{LensQuEst}, the shear estimator is less susceptible to foreground contamination and non-Gaussianities than the standard quadratic estimator when using a galaxy density source field.
-The impact of non-Gaussianities should be compared with reconstructions using the methods of \citet{ForemanLIM} and \citet{LuPen21b} for a galaxy density field background because these estimators are designed to reduce non-Gaussian noise (or, for the case of \citet{LuPen21b}, are optimal for non-Gaussian fields).
+We would evaluate if, like the estimators described by \citet{LuPen21a} and \citet{SchaanCIB}, the shear estimator is less susceptible to foreground contamination than the standard quadratic estimator when using a galaxy density source field.
+The impact of non-Gaussianities should be compared with reconstructions using the methods of \citet{ForemanLIM} and \citet{LuPen21b} for a galaxy density field background because these estimators are designed to reduce non-Gaussian noise (or, for the case of \citet{LuPen21b}, are optimal for non-Gaussian fields). {The impact of non-Gaussianities, as well as the robustness of the QE when performing $\ell$-integration to scales much smaller than are typically used for CMB lensing reconstruction, ultimately must be evaluated by performing lensing reconstructions on mock catalogs, a task left for future work.}